whlapinel/course-manager/notes/notes.md

 task deploy
 ```

+- builds images
+- pushes them to docker hub
+- copies all scripts and env to remote server
+- starts ssh session

 ### Run in production (remote, after deploy)

 ```bash
 task run-prod
 ```

+- pulls the latest images (caddy, marp, and app (includes migration))
+- runs the migration binary as a separate container
+- starts caddy, marp, and the app ('echo') servers.

 ## Progress Log

+### 4/5/25

+- Spent yesterday working on the course assessments page.
+Filter and sort functionality seems to be working and it seems actually useful and not merely impressive.
+- I've been wrestling with how to conceive of the assessment entity.
+Currently it has a mandatory lesson_id field and this is the only thing linking it to a course let alone a user.
+The good part about that is most assessments are tied to a particular topic, and should be given on the day that topic is covered.
+So currently if a lesson is assigned to a different date, the assessment goes with it. *NOTE: that said, the assigned and due dates are not currently updated accordingly!* But we could make that an optional attribute and still retain that functionality.
+Sometimes it's more appropriate to tie an assessment to a unit or course rather than a specific lesson.
+So the mandatory field should be the course_id, and then we could have optional fields for unit_id and lesson_id. if a lesson is moved and it has an assessment associated with it, the assessment will be moved too (again however, see previous note regarding assigned and due dates!).
+- I've been toying with some level of integration with Canvas via their API.
+Some thoughts on this topic:
+  - Charlotte-Mecklenburg Schools is transitioning to Infinite Campus as an administrative system.
+I don't know if this replaces Powerschool, Canvas, or both, but I should find out before investing substantial time and energy into an integration with either of these systems.
+  - I've played with the API and it's quite easy to get started with.
+As a tentative first step, I could allow for the creation of assignments so that they could be created once in Course Manager and then modified as needed in Canvas.
+Anecdotally, this would be quite a help actually in my own daily workflow as a teacher.
+Eventually could try to sync them so that changes to an assessment would be reflected in the corresponding Canvas assignment, but this could turn out to be a very tough, or at least a very labor-intensive problem, so I should look thoroughly and at least 10 times before I leap on that.
+- I've also been toying with the idea of integration with LLMs, mainly for example suggesting slide content.
+This would not be a very tall order, but two big questions come up: 1. $$ and 2. how much value am I providing with such a feature, considering the user could just get similar functionality with a chat interface and copy-paste.
+The main thing I think a typical user would not know how to do (although it's very easy to teach) is providing the proper context, for example the format for the slides.
+It might be better to just educate the user on for example how to use AI for generating markdown slides.

 ### 4/3/25

 - Today I made a big change, assessment category is now a string instead of an integer. this meant doing a database migration and converting all ints to equivalent strings.
 I did my first go migration with goose, as up til now I had only done sql migrations.
 The conversion logic required more than I could do with sql alone.
+- Important: migrations are now included in the deployment pipeline in the following way:
+  - Migration is included in app image build (Dockerfile.echo)
+  - In `task run-prod` migration is run as a separate container

 ### 3/29/25